10 Best Multifilament Strings

 Wilson NXT Comfort

-Perhaps the most popular multifilament on our list, Wilson NXT Comfort, is a time-tested option that delivers the goods.
+Perhaps the most popular multifilament on my list, Wilson NXT Comfort, is a time-tested option that delivers the goods.
 You’ll pay a premium for it, but you can also expect high-end performance.

 My only gripe with the string relative to its price is durability.
 If you like how multifilaments perform and you’re looking for a durable option, this is not the string for you.
 Otherwise, it’s excellent.